 Between 2021 and 2019, median rent increased 77 percent, median home value increased 79 percent and the median income for a 2-person household increased 32 percent.

 Will these tools serve those experiencing homelessness?

-As such, the city’s draft proposal will only apply to the construction of new housing units.
+As such, the city’s policy only applies to the construction of new housing units.
 The bill also requires a “choice of options… and creates one or more alternatives to the construction of new affordable housing units on site.”
-The draft proposal provides a clear fee-in-lieu to the construction of affordable housing on-site and provides for other negotiated alternatives.
+Denver's policy provides a clear fee-in-lieu to the construction of affordable housing on-site and provides for other negotiated alternatives.

 Additionally, the law requires that local governments demonstrate their commitment to “increase the overall number and density of housing units… or create incentives to the construction of affordable housing units.”
-The proposal provides additional incentives to promote the construction of both market rate and affordable housing units.
+Denver's policy provides additional incentives to promote the construction of both market rate and affordable housing units.

-How will we ensure that units remain affordable for the long term?
+How will the city ensure that units remain affordable for the long term?

 How are the rent or sale prices for the affordable homes set?

 HOST will post a table showing maximum allowable rents and sales prices for affordable each year on its website.
 The maximum allowable rents/prices at applicable area median income (AMI) thresholds, are calculated based upon a presumed household applying no more than thirty percent (30%) of its monthly gross income from all sources to a housing payments, including utilities.

 The linkage fee is a one-time fee paid at the time of new development.
 Residential developments that include affordable housing are exempt from this fee.
 Per Denver Revised Municipal Code Section 27-150(b), revenues from the linkage fee must be used exclusively for increasing the supply of affordable rental and for-sale housing, including renter and homebuyer assistance programs, for households earning eighty percent or less of AMI.

 Why aren't non-profits exempt from paying the linkage fee?